 The path is still a little foggy.
 The next few months are going to be extremely challenging.
 I have a a demanding teaching schedule this semester.
 I am working with clients.
 But my own training and nutrition will not be compromised.
 Period.
 I’ll keep pushing.
 Doing anything else is walking back to the fork and choosing the short path.

 Did you notice that I never once mentioned being preoccupied with what I look like or my size?
 If you’ve read my blog for any length of time, I would hope my motivations are clear.
 I want to enjoy good health and I want to lift.
 I want to compete as a bodybuilder.
 I have been fascinated with bodybuilding for decades.
 When I compete, I am concerned with appearance, but it’s bodybuilding.
 That’s the sculpture, artistic part.
 It’s fun for me.
 But my point is that if there is anyone following my journey who is concerned about being a specific size or weight, and that is a priority before your long term health, please consider this – if focusing on your appearance hasn’t worked for you to make a permanent change in your lifestyle in the past, it’s not your motivator.
 Change your focus.
-Look for your own fork in the road and chose your foggy path.Let's connect!
+Look for your own fork in the road and chose your foggy path.Find LMS on your favorite platform!